UniconLabs/openregistry-springbatch-poc/README.md

 ## Build and install openregistry 0.9.2-SNAPSHOT jars into a local maven repository

-* Check out from Open Registry JASIG SVN repository
+* Check out from OpenRegistry Jasig svn repository

 * At the root of the project directory run: `mvn clean install`

-## Prepare the Open Registry and Spring Batch database tables
+## Prepare the OpenRegistry and Spring Batch database tables

-* Create an Oracle schema to house Open Registry and Spring Batch tables
+* Create an Oracle schema to house OpenRegistry and Spring Batch tables

-* Run DDL scripts to create Open Registry tables
+* Run DDL scripts to create OpenRegistry tables

 * Run DDL script to create Spring Batch tables

-* Run DML scripts to populate necessary Open Registry reference data tables ** See etc/dml/
+* Run DML scripts to populate necessary OpenRegistry reference data tables ** See etc/dml/

 ## Download and configure batch project